namesny/amp-cheatsheet/README.md

 # Packing
 ## Does Core know Runner has arrived to packing?
+**TODO: What else?**
+- mark fleet_command_station as arrived
+- mark fleet_command as waiting at station

 Runner dies just before packing.
 We can send the Packing message to EMANS using Sandbox (http://10.5.185.11:8000/sandbox/matrix_orders_finished).
 Fill in data from following query for given multi order:

-**TODO: What else?**
-- mark fleet_command_station as arrived
-- mark fleet_command as waiting at station
+**Orders and boxes on Runner**
 ```
 SELECT DISTINCT "order".wms_order_id, "order".cell_id, box.barcode
 FROM sub_multi_order